-2. The prestore utility can also manage (list, restore, etc.) backups created using the prlctl backup command.
-However, you are highly recommended to use the same utility (either prlctl or prestore) during the life cycle of a particular backup.
+2. The prestore utility can also manage (list, restore, etc.) backups created using the prlctl backup

 3. For the full list of command line options for prestore, refer to the Parallels Cloud Server 6.0 Command Line Reference Guide.

 Configuring Passwordless Access to the Source Node